PeterStaev/NativeScript-Drop-Down/README.md

 * **hint** - *String*
 Gets or sets the hint for the DropDown.

+* **isEnabled** - *boolean*
+Gets or sets whether the drop down is enabled.
+If you want to apply a specific style you can use the `:disabled` pseudo css selector.

 * **accessoryViewVisible** - *boolean* (Default: true)
 Gets/sets whether there will be an accessory view (toolbar with Done button) under iOS.
 Valid only when running on iOS.